CollectiveReview/.github/profile/README.md

 - [awesome DeSci](https://github.com/CollectiveReview/awesome-desci) -

 ### Discussions
 There are proposals and discussions about science ecosystem.
-[Submit your idea]().
+Submit your idea through [issues]().
+In a few days we will create and invite you to repository
 - [Collective Review](https://github.com/CollectiveReview/citizen-science) -
 - [Citizen Science](https://github.com/CollectiveReview/collective-review) -